levino/selva_viva/src/content/theFinca/en/index.md

   title: Location
   subtitle_1: In the Heart of Darién-CHOCÓ
   paragraph_1: >-
-    Our farm is situated in Gilgal community, Unguía district, along the Cutí River, Chocó Department, Colombia.
+    Our farm is in the Gilgal community, Unguía district, along the Cutí River, Chocó Department, Colombia.

     The region is surrounded by water and mountains: to the northwest, the Darién mountain range (Colombia-Panama border), to the northeast, the Caribbean coast, and to the southeast, the Atrato River, Colombia's richest river.
   subtitle_2: Ecological Significance of Darién-CHOCÓ
-  paragraph_2: The Chocó-Darién region is one of the rainiest and most biodiverse regions on Earth.
+  paragraph_2: The Chocó-Darién region is one of Earth's rainiest and most biodiverse regions.
 It's part of the biodiversity hotspot Tumbes-Chocó-Magdalena, stretching from the Pacific coast to the Andes, from Panama to Peru. [**Read More**](./complete-text#region-significance)
 the_finca_story:
   title: The Story of La Tribu
   subtitle_1: How We Became "Eco"
-  paragraph_1: In 1991, on our "La Tribu" farm, we discovered ecological agriculture and started regenerating its soils.
-This allowed us to produce most of our food without chemicals, without large-scale field burning, and with less effort.
+  paragraph_1: 1991 on our "La Tribu" farm, we discovered ecological agriculture and started regenerating its soils.
+This allowed us to produce most of our food without chemicals, field burning, and less effort.
   subtitle_2: Nature During the Years of Violence
   paragraph_2: Unfortunately, in 1996, violence reached Chocó-Darién in full magnitude. [**Read More**](./complete-text#history-2)
   image: /src/assets/dsc01088-copy_smaller.jpeg